 Overview

 Your camper’s health and safety are our top priority.
 As part of that goal we bring the best possible health care to campers and staff at Camp Hurontario.
-Our on-site health centre, known as Club Med, is operated by a camp nurse practitioner and an on-call doctor.
+Our on-site health centre, known as Club Med, is operated by a camp nurse practitioner.
 The Club Med nurses are fully informed about health issues prior to the start of session and they communicate with parents during the camp session, should there be a need.
 Camp Hurontario has 911 services available and an excellent hospital in Parry Sound, a 30 minute drive from camp.

 When you’ll hear from us

 The medical staff will call to inform you of any significantly irregular medical situations.
-Some examples of this may include incidents where the Doctor prescribes oral antibiotics or other medications that your child does not normally take, when a child needs to go to the hospital or dentist, or unusually long illnesses.
+Some examples of this may include incidents where the nurse may prescribe oral antibiotics or other medications that your child does not normally take, when a child needs to go to the hospital or dentist, or unusually long illnesses.

 Many of the issues we deal with at camp do not require a phone call home.
 These may include the prescribing of some oral medications such as antihistamines, topical creams or lotions, minor cuts and scrapes, minor colds or short-term illness that do not require medication.